 Frequently being apologized to for things that were his fault to begin with, with nary a consequence unto him.

 Because of the backlash, he has since played one and says that, while he didn't think it was that good, he understands why people do enjoy it.

-Critical Backlash: Despite that the comic is hated (So much, the main tropes page was even locked!), its readership is large enough that Tim Buckley is able to live off of this comic and related events.
+Critical Dissonance: Despite that the comic is hated (So much, the main tropes page was even locked!), its readership is large enough that Tim Buckley is able to live off of this comic and related events.
 Note that for webcomics, this is very rare.

 Designated Hero: Christian is a jerk, doing some incredibly slimy things, but considering that Ethan's antics have also screwed over people whom he considers his friends for selfish reasons and have even put people's lives in danger, it gets harder to root for Ethan.

 Dude, Not Funny!: Episode 5 of the animated series has a sketch where a female original model Nintendo DS is called a fatass by two male PSPs, throws up in the restroom and then comes out as a hot DS Lite.